malwaredetective/LOLBAS-MCP/README.md

 ```

 ### query_file
-Query LOLBAS for a specific binary/script by name.
+Query the LOLBAS API for the details of a specific binary/script by name.

 ```json
 {